PPKFS/haskell-roguelike-tutorial/part2.md

 Welcome back to part 2 of the Haskell roguelike tutorial!
 In the [previous part](https://ppkfs.github.io/posts/roguelike-tutorial/part1/) we added a player that we could move around with the arrow keys and WASD.
 This isn't particularly fun or exciting, so in this part we're going to add a basic map to move around in.
 This also marks the start of 3 parts (well, 2 parts - but one is split in two) of designing our game's architecture.
 In this part we're going to add a tile map, and in the next part we're going to add objects (rather than treating the player as just a graphic with a position) and also introduce `optics` to finally deal with the headache of nested record updates.

+As we're going to be introducing a bunch more modules and importing a bunch from `roguefunctor`, I will be condensing some of the code snippets compared to the [example repository](https://github.com/ppkfs/haskell-roguelike-tutorial) - I'll cut out explicit import and export lists.
+It's good practice to make these explicit - and the full code provided will have them to make it clear what is imported from where - but it gets a bit messy to keep updating the imports in each snippet here.

 # Optional: Upgrading our font

 `BearLibTerminal` ships with a default font built-in (literally; it's hard-coded in as a raw string of bytes) which is *fine* but it's a little ugly.
 It also has the minor annoyance that, like most fonts, it's not square.
 This is fine for writing, but less good for a tile-based game.
 It's very noticeable if you make diagonal lines, where you seem to be going vertically twice as far as horizontally.
 One font I particularly like is [**Kreative Square**](https://www.kreativekorp.com/software/fonts/ksquare/).
 It's a monospace square font that looks pretty good, has a bunch of special characters that are handy for roguelikes (box drawing, shapes, and the like) and -- most importantly for this tutorial -- has a very permissive license.
 The font is completely free to download [here](https://github.com/kreativekorp/open-relay).
 The libraries support any bitmap (.bmp) or TrueType (.ttf) font.
 For full details of configuration options, check the [BearLibTerminal configuration documentation](http://foo.wyrd.name/en:bearlibterminal:reference:configuration).